Help us support local LGBTQ+ homeless youth and reduce isolation for local LGBTQ+ seniors

 This guide aims to cover many of the rights of people who are living, working, or learning in New Jersey.
 State laws on many of the issues covered in this guide differ significantly from state to state.
 Therefore, this guide will not be relevant where the activity in question occurs outside of New Jersey.

-This guide, even when it is complete, does not claim to be exhaustive of all legal rights or legal issues that may impact on the everyday lives of the LGBTQ+ community.
+This guide does not claim to be exhaustive of all legal rights or legal issues that may impact on the everyday lives of the LGBTQ+ community.
 Our aim, in producing the guide, has been to give general guidance on some of the more regularly asked questions in this area.

 This guide addresses several topics that are currently the subject of intense political debate.
 Policy positions in these areas have shifted significantly between the Biden and Trump administrations.
 As a consequence, there may be changes to the position on a number of issues covered by this guide, at least at the federal level.
 This guide may be updated from time to time as funding to make such updates becomes available, but changes are occurring quickly and unpredictably and therefore this guide may not always be fully up to date.